cometbid-sfi/csf-portal-api/README.md

-# CSF Open API Specification
+# TCTF Open API Specification
- A sample CSF api built on OAS(Open-api Specification 3.0) using the API-design first approach
+ A sample TCTF api built on OAS(Open-api Specification 3.0) using the API-design first approach

 ## multi-spec-openapi